-1) Wh at is the most common complaint you hear from passengers? (a) The bus does not come often enough The bus is late/delayed 6 The bus is too hot 0 The bus stops are not safe 0 The bus stop area is not comfortable to wait 0 The sidewalks to access the bus are in bad shape 0 The shelters/bus stops are in bad condition 0 The trip takes too long 0 Other: Migh of the passingers are in a harry have no patients Other: Mist of the passingers are in a hurry have no patients for the hospicap NO PATIENTS To hot 2) Wh nat are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 54, 70, and 80?
-Coi mment Box: Not wearing there marks Patients Asking dot of questins Asking alth of questins 31 Wl· nich stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest
+- 1) What is the most common complaint you hear from passengers? - The bus does not come often enough - 🀔 The bus is late/delayed - The bus is too hot - o The bus stops are not safe - The bus stop area is not comfortable to wait - o The sidewalks to access the bus are in bad shape - o The shelters/bus stops are in bad condition - o The trip takes too long - Other: Most of the passargers are in a hurry have no patients for the hosplicap NO PATIENTS To hot - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

+Comment Box: Not wearing there marks PATients Asking dot of questions

+3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block):